phplogger/phplogger/README.md

 # Phplogger
-PhpLogger is a logging system, designed to have be easy to install as use.
-Our approach is centered around the idea that application logs should be easy to acquire, access and use in order to provide quality software.
+PhpLogger - logging system, which is designed to get insights from your application data.
+It includes logs collection, process tracking and pivot table event exploration.
 We encourage you to log everything your application does and we provide the tools for that.

 [![CircleCI](https://circleci.com/gh/phplogger/phplogger.svg?style=shield)](https://circleci.com/gh/phplogger/phplogger)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)